Skip to content

 basicWorkload status, replicas, image info

-detailedBasic + restart counts, container states, pod events
+detailedBasic + restart counts, container states, pod conditions

 VariableDefaultRangeDescription